EvilBytecode/GoDefender/README.md

 ![Go Defender](GoDefender.png)

-## Anti-Malware Go Package
+## GoDefender

-This Go package provides functionality to detect and defend against various forms of malware, including debugging tools, virtualization environments, and critical processes.
+This Go package provides functionality to detect and defend against various forms of debugging tools, virtualization environments.

 ### Anti-Virtualization

-This module contains functions to detect virtualization environments commonly used for malware analysis and evasion.

 - **Triage Detection**: Detects if the system is running in a triage or analysis environment.
 - **Monitor Metrics**: Monitors system metrics to identify abnormal behavior indicative of virtualization.